mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 This documentation describes mimOE.ai and how it works.
 It provides explanations and a set of hands-on demonstration projects showing developers how to work with the technology.
 The demonstration projects are progressive in that each builds upon activities implemented in a previous demonstration project.

 The demonstration projects illustrate three scenarios of progressive complexity.
-The `first scenario` you'll run is a single-agent scenario under Agent Collection.
-In the `second scenario`, you'll add an Nvidia Orin device to the mimik Service Mesh as an Agent Machine.
+The `first scenario` you'll run is an Agent Collection with a  single agent.
+In the `second scenario, you'll add an Nvidia Orin device to the mimik Service Mesh as an Agent Machine.
 You'll then create a new Agent Collection that includes the Agent Machine you made in the first scenario and the Nvidia Agent Machine.
-For this scenario, you’ll also make a distinctly named Agent Collection on the Coordinator Machine.
-In the `third scenario`, you'll add two more Agent Machines to the mimik Service Mesh and run all under another distinctly named Agent Collection.
+You’ll also make a distinctly named Agent Collection on the Coordinator Machine for this scenario.
+In the `third scenario, you'll add two more Agent Machines to the mimik Service Mesh and run all under another distinctly named Agent Collection.
 Through these scenarios, you will learn how to fetch and upload your AI model to the agents/computing nodes (steps will be highlighted in [mModelStore microservice](https://github.com/edgeMicroservice/mModelStore))

 Before discussing each scenario, a developer must understand the essential concepts and components of mimOE.ai.
 Once a developer understands these essentials, we'll provide the instructions for a developer to get direct hands-on experience with the scenarios via demonstration projects.